How can Occupational Therapy help students?

 - Recommendation, issuing and training in how to use sensory tools and sensory strategies i.e. movement breaks/sensory motor circuits, proprioceptive activities, Sensit chair, Movin’sit cushions, Busylegz/Fidgety Feet (to place feet on), hand fidget items/sensory tool box, weighted sensory belts/jackets, weighted lap pads, weighted wrist cuffs, therapeutic putty hand exercises and ear defenders.

-- Input of specific programs used in class, group or individual session’s i.e. Sensory Motor Circuits, handwriting programs, the Alert Program and Quickshifts Listening Program.
+- Input of specific programs used in class, group or individual session’s i.e. Sensory Circuits and sensory diets, handwriting programs, life skills, zones of regulation, visual perceptual program, and Quickshifts Listening Program.

 - Monitoring and reviewing student progress, with therapy input adjusted as deemed appropriate.